binary-manu/arch-ansible/README.md

 #### Changes to tags

-Most tags have been eliminated because they provided little value.
+Most tags have been eliminated because they have been replaced with variables enabling or disabling specific roles.
+The advantage of this choice is the ability to enable or disable roles on a per-host basis.
 Refer to [this section](#Tags) for a list of supported tags and their intended usage.
+It also mentions how to disable specific roles via variables

 #### Changes to the `hostname` role